Qumulo/docs/administrator-guide/network-multitenancy/configuring-management-protocols.md

 ## Enabling and Disabling Replication Access
 Replication lets a cluster transfer data from a directory on one cluster to a directory on another cluster.

-* To enable replication access, use the `qq multitenancy_modify_tenant` command, specify the tenant ID, and use the `--enable-replication` flag.
+* To enable replication access, run the {% include qq.html command="multitenancy_modify_tenant" %}, specify the tenant ID, and use the `--enable-replication` flag.

 * To disable access, use the `--disable-replication` flag.